NeuroAssassin/Toxic-Cogs/README.md

 ## Credits

 Credit to Aikaterna's chatchart cog, which I based my commandchart cog off of (which was also a requested cog on cogboard.red.
 Want a cog made for you?
 Submit a request on there.).
-You can find that cog here: https://github.com/aikaterna/aikaterna-cogs/tree/v3/chatchart
+You can find that cog here: https://github.com/aikaterna/aikaterna-cogs/tree/v3/chatchart.

+Thanks to:
+    Yukirin for suggesting/asking for the commandchart cog.
+    Other people in Red for helping me with coming up with ideas and helping me find shortcuts to some things

 ## Bugs and Help
 For bugs, contact me at Neuro Assassin#4779 <@473541068378341376>.
 It would be best though to join my support server, where other people could help you too.
 You can find the invite button at the top of this file.